How Covid could affect the Six Nations championship

 Before Christmas, crowds were banned at sporting events in Wales and matches moved behind closed doors, although the majority of Welsh derbies scheduled to take place in the United Rugby Championship over the festive period were postponed due to Covid cases in playing squads.

+However, the Welsh government has now announced that those restrictions will be lifted at outdoor events from Friday 21 January and indoor events a week later as cases of Omicron are falling.

-Those restrictions remain in place and so there is a possibility that Wales’ home matches against Scotland, France and Italy could be played in front of empty stands at the Principality Stadium.
-The WRU is considering moving their home games to England.
+The WRU had been considering moving their Six Nations games to England due to the restrictions, but this news means that Wales’ home matches against Scotland, France and Italy can be played in front of capacity crowds at the Principality Stadium.

 Download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.